mdsufz/PredicTF/README.md

 ```bash
 sh predictf_train_genes.sh /path/to/project/folder /path/to/fasta_file/for/training.fa /path/to/folder/where/predictf_env/was/created /path/to/predicTF/installation/folder
 ```
-*Note: this step requires a large amount of computational resources and may need to be performed in a cluster.*
+*(Note: this step requires a large amount of computational resources and may need to be performed in a cluster.)*

+This script takes as input the following:

+- 1 project folder location (e.g. /home/user/project)
+- 2 the fasta file with the TFs (used to create the similarity matrix)
+- 3 location where the conda environment was generated (e.g /home/user)
+- 4 location of PredicTF installation folder (e.g. /home/user/PredicTF)

-All required files and folders generated during this process will be stored in the user-defined project folder.
+***All resulting files and folders generated during this process will be stored in the user-defined project folder.***

 To perform predictions in your intended genomes using your own models please run the following command: